simonwahll/wahllcontent/dart/design_patterns/strategy.md

 ## The Strategy Context Class

 This is the class the clients will interact with.
 It contains its internal state and provides a common interface for the clients.
-The clients can change its internal state directly.
+The clients can change their internal state directly.

 ```dart
 class Computer {